manuflores/manuflores.github.io/_pages/about.md

 * Matrix groups
 * Topology

+### Academic history

+Before coming to Caltech I was fortunate nough to work with Dr. Ernesto Perez Rueda at the Institute of Applied Math (IIMAS) of UNAM.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.